stack-auth/stack/README.md

 ### Setup

 Make sure you have `pnpm` installed alongside Node v20.
-Next, ensure you created `.env.local` files by copying `.env` in each of the subpackages in the `packages` folder and filling out the variables.
+Next, ensure you created `.env.local` files by copying `.env` in each sub-package in the `packages` folder and filling out the variables.
 You will need to start a Postgres database; you can do this with the following command:

 ```sh
 docker run -it --rm -e POSTGRES_PASSWORD=password -p "5432:5432" postgres